topherzee/magnolia-lighter/README.md

 # magnolia-lighter
-Build tool to process Very light configuration files, or configuration of your own design into valid Magnolia 5.4.4 compatible config.
+Build tool to process very light configuration files, or configuration of your own design into valid Magnolia 5.4.4 compatible config.

 ##About
 With 5.4 Magnolia CMS introduced Light Development, including the ability